PdCure.org

 • likely to have benefits that outweigh the risks

-• if drug is in clinical trials but does not qualify
+• if drug is in clinical trials but the patient does not qualify

 See FDA expanded access contact information and forms.